ML4BM-Lab/DeepRBP/README.md

 Specific TCGA samples (not presented in the training process) are used to calculate the scores.
 This module is validated using a binary matrix indicating experimental evidence of regulation in POSTAR3 (Zhao et al., 2022) [POSTAR3: an updated platform for exploring post-transcriptional regulation coordinated by RNA-binding proteins, Nucleic Acids Research, volume 50, D1, pages D287–D294].
 POSTAR3 is a comprehensive Post-Transcriptional Regulation database that provides protein binding sites on RNA obtained from CLIP experiments.

-Additionally, we have applied our model in in-vitro knockdown experiments.
+Additionally, we have applied our model in in-silico knockdown experiments.

 This module aims to provide insights into how RBPs regulate gene expression.
 Below is an overview of the validation process and instructions to access the required data.

 ---

-#### Data Access
+## Data Access
-The necessary data for running this module is available through the provided Zenodo link.
+The necessary raw data for running this module is available through the provided Zenodo link (#TODO: AFTER YOU GET THE COMMUNITY PERMISSION UPLOAD THE LINK: https://zenodo.org/uploads/15337302)

+.
 Below is a description of the files:

 - **Events_Regions_gc23_400nt.RData**: Contains detailed information about the genomic regions associated with the events.
 - **EventsFound_gencode23.txt**: Provides metadata about the events, including genomic positions, event types, names, and IDs.